-I am sure you belong to that 84%, and hence, realize the importance of content and content marketing.
+I am sure you belong to that 84%, and hence, realise the importance of content and content marketing.

 When you are leading an agency or any vertical, the most crucial aspect of your performance depends on the P&L. For content marketing to convince you and other stake holders in your agency, it should put a direct and positive impact on your P&L.

 1. Recurring Revenue

 Content Marketing never ends.
 Once you start creating content to engage with your customers, it will somewhat become a routine for you to add value and get more users.
 Also, the effect of content marketing greatly flourishes with time, something that no business wishes to avoid.

 The consistency of content marketing brings forth a recurring business to you for building an ongoing revenue stream for your content marketing agency services.